Wolverine971/9takes/src/blog/community/consensus-on-human-nature.md

 ---
 title: 'The Consensus on Human Nature'
-description: 'Do we simply sway between being rational or irrational?
+description: 'Do we sway between being rational or irrational?
 Or is it more complicated?'
 author: 'DJ Wayne'
 date: '2023-05-13'
 loc: 'https://9takes.com/blog/community/consensus-on-human-nature'